webis-de/PUS-23/README.md

 ### code

-- read bibliography CSV, convert to BibTex and plot publication distribution
 - scrape all revisions of article from Wikipedia as line JSON, update existing revision extractions
 - track bibentry value and phrase occurance in revision history and write results to file and plot timelines
 - plot revision and bibliography distribution

 ### data

-- Referenzen_crispr_cas.csv: bibliography related to Crispr Cas (CSV)
-- Referenzen_crispr_cas.bib: bibliography related to Crispr Cas (BibTex)
+- bibliography_marion.bib: bibliography related to Crispr Cas (BibTex) as compiled by Marion
-- wikipedia_articles.json: relevant Wikipedia article titles as selected by Arno
+- wikipedia_articles.json: relevant Wikipedia article titles as compiled by Arno

 ### extractions

-- default directoy for extractions
+- default directory for extractions
 - on gitignore

 ### results